-Wilmington & Weldon

-R. R. Company,

-SECRETARY & TREASURER'S OFFICE.

-N PURSUANCE OF A RESOLUTION ADOPTed by the Directors of the Wilmington & Weldon Rail Road Company, at a meeting held this day, a SPECIAL MFEIING of the Stockholders of said Company will be held in the City of Wilmington, at the Office of the Company, at 11 o'clock A. M., on THURSDAY, the 21ST DAY OF JUNE NEXT, "to take into consideration the locating and building of a Railroad from some point on the said Wilmington & Weldon Railroad south of Wilson to Florence, S. C. on the Wil-mington, Columbia & Augusta Railroad, or some point east thereof on said road; and such further J. W. THOMPSON, WILMINGTON, N.C., May 22, 1883.
+SECRETARY & TREASURER'S OFFICE, WILMINGTON, N. C., May 22, 1883.
+IN PURSUANCE OF A RESOLUTION ADOPTed by the Directors of the Wilmington & Weldon Rall Road Company, at a meeting held this day, a SPECIAL MFEIING of the Stockholders of said Company will be held in the City of Wilmington, at the Office of the Company, at 11 o'clock A. M., on THURSDAY, the 21ST DAY OF JUNE NEXT, "to take into consideration the locating and building of a Rallroad from some point on the said Winnington & Weldon Failroad south of Wilson to Florence, S.C. on the Wilmont east thereof on a sid road; and such further action in this matter as the said Stockholders assembled in meeting may consider proper."
+J. W. THOMFSON, my 23 tdm Secretary.
+1840 2004 2019 1960 2015 Wilminaton completed City staff proposed Wilmington & Passenger rail Weldon built its Gulch Greenway Plan for service ceased in comprehensive greenway plan, identifying potential office in Wilmington. the rail bed.
+Proposal did downtown Wilmington. downtown greenways. not move beyond planning stages.
+Wilmington & The railroad, by then Feasibility study Sen. Michael Lee, R-New Friends of the Weldon Railroad known as the Atlantic Hanover, sponsored bill Wilmington Rail Trail completed on was completed.
+Coast Line Railroad, re-establishing allowing Wilmington to organized to push 1880 2013 finalized its move out of lease the rail bed property. for the revitalization passenger rail service in Wilmington downtown of the rail bed.
+TIMELINE OF THE RAIL BED

-The Northside neighborhood has since seen tremendous growth and redevelopment.
+NORTHSIDE COMMUNITY Housed in the Northside neighborhood, the ACL closing hit this community the hardest.
+People began to move out of the city to look for job opportunities elsewhere and empty storefronts and rundown vacant buildings were becoming notable marks of the neighborhood.
+A Comeback Story The Northside neighborhood has since seen tremendous growth and redevelopment.
 This activity was spurred on by the adoption of a comprehensive Northside community plan in 2003.
 Additionally, economic growth occurred with the establishment of various business and attractions along the waterfront.
 The Northside neighborhood has also established itself as an arts destination with the redevelopment of the Brooklyn Arts Center.
 The Brooklyn Arts Center serves as a hub of activity when it provides a venue for concerts and markets along with other events.
-The growth and redevelopment efforts of the last two decades have been critical to the comeback of a thriving Northside neighborhood; however, the area is still planning to grow its opportunities by connecting communities and
+The growth and redevelopment efforts of the last two decades have been critical to the comeback of a thriving Northside neighborhood; however, the area is still planning to grow its opportunities by connecting communities and destinations in Wilmington.